Skips2003/Jym/README.md

 They require an API key here is one for you to use!

 They are accessable through curl and have csrf protection for web!

+I know i shouldn't be sharing API keys inside config publicly but they are using free accounts so it should hopefully be ok if anyone finds them!